Political positions of Lisa Murkowski: Healthcare

 In 2016, Murkowski threatened a hold on the confirmation of Robert Califf as Commissioner of Food and Drugs due to the Obama administration's approving of genetically engineered fish.

 In 2017, Lisa Murkowski announced that she was opposed to repealing the Affordable Care Act without a replacement plan.
 She voted against starting debates in the Senate.
 She also was one of seven Republicans who voted against repealing the ACA without a replacement.
 On July 27, 2017, Murkowski voted 'No' on the Health Care Freedom Act commonly referred to as the 'Skinny' repeal of the ACA.
 She said the defeated bill did not adequately replace the ACA, and that her constituents had expressed concerns about its impact on their health coverage.
 Murkowski called for "a more open process" in writing a replacement bill.
 Her vote was criticized by some Alaska Republicans, while 200 people rallied in Anchorage and marched to Murkowski's office to thank her for her role in protecting the ACA.
 In 2018, Murkowski voted with all other Republicans, except Susan Collins, against a resolution to repeal the "short-term health insurance plans" allowed by the Trump administration.

 In 2018, Murkowski was the original cosponsor of the Senate version of the Improving Access to Maternity Care Act, an amendment to the Public Health Service Act that would mandate the Health Resources and Services Administration identify maternity care health professional target areas and thereafter assign more maternity care health professionals to those respective areas.
 The Senate passed the bill in December 2018.

 In an August 2019 interview, Murkowski promoted the Lower Health Care Costs Act, legislation that reduced the overall cost of health care through provisions relating to price transparency and pharmaceuticals cost reduction.
 She stated that the Lower Health Care Costs Act would allow a negotiation between insurers and providers over the prices of out-of-network costs, which she opined was "a headache in the first place and it’s even worse when you’re not well", and noted her efforts toward "a provision that would force pharmaceutical manufacturers to justify rate increases on their medications above a certain amount."

-In August 2019, Murkowski and Marsha Blackburn (R-TN) introduced the Rural Health Innovation Act, a bill that would form a national telehealth program and authorize a five-year grant program for the purpose of forming growth of telemedicine programs into rural communities as well as mandating a new payment system to encourage the adoption of telemedicine.
+In August 2019, Murkowski and Senator Marsha Blackburn introduced the Rural Health Innovation Act, a bill that would form a national telehealth program and authorize a five-year grant program for the purpose of forming growth of telemedicine programs into rural communities as well as mandating a new payment system to encourage the adoption of telemedicine.

-In October 2019, Murkowski was one of twenty-seven senators to sign a letter to Senate Majority Leader McConnell and Senate Minority Leader Schumer advocating for the passage of the Community Health Investment, Modernization, and Excellence (CHIME) Act, which was set to expire the following month.
+In October 2019, Murkowski was one of 27 senators to sign a letter to Senate Majority Leader McConnell and Senate Minority Leader Schumer advocating for the passage of the Community Health Investment, Modernization, and Excellence (CHIME) Act, which was set to expire the following month.
 The senators warned that if the funding for the Community Health Center Fund (CHCF) was allowed to expire, it "would cause an estimated 2,400 site closures, 47,000 lost jobs, and threaten the health care of approximately 9 million Americans."